 1. The Durand Line

 The border that theoretically separates Afghanistan from Pakistan is named for Sir Henry Mortimer Durand, a civil servant in late-19th century British India who negotiated the boundary with then-Afghan Emir Abdur Rahman Khan in 1893.
-For most of the 19th century, the Brits in India were engaged in geo-political maneuvering with the expanding Russian Empire (AKA “The Great Game”) for control of Central Asia and for the security of British India.
-At the same time they were engaged in an ongoing border conflict with the Afghans (who were more or less British allies in the wrangling with Russia but didn’t appreciate the way the Brits kept trying to draw the northwestern border of India further and further north) that occasionally flared up into outright war, as in the First Anglo-Afghan War from 1839-1842 and the Second Anglo-Afghan War from 1878-1880.
-The thing about the Durand Line is that there’s some geographic rationality behind it, seeing as how it runs through or up to the Hindu Kush mountain range that really marks the geographic border between central and south Asia.
-Britain wanted to control the Khyber Pass, the overland route through the Hindu Kush and down onto the Punjabi plain, because that was the easiest way to secure British India from potential Russian encroachment if the Russians ever made it that far south, but they weren’t particularly interested in claiming any territory north of the Hindu Kush because that would be considerably harder to defend from Russian advancement.
+For most of the 19th century, Britain was engaged in geo-political maneuvering with the expanding Russian Empire (AKA “The Great Game”) for control of Central Asia and for the security of British India.
+At the same time they were also engaged in an ongoing border conflict with the Afghans, who were British allies when it came to Russia but didn’t appreciate the way British officials kept trying to push India’s northwest frontier further and further north.
+That conflict occasionally flared up into outright war, as in the First Anglo-Afghan War from 1839-1842 and the Second Anglo-Afghan War from 1878-1880.
+And so Britain decided that it needed to demarcate a border between Afghan territory and its South Asian holdings.

 The impact of this disputed border is hard to overstate.
 It’s not the reason why Afghanistan is a mess, or why Pakistan is only slightly less of a mess, but it strongly contributes to the dysfunction of both countries.
 The government of Pakistan has very little real authority in the Pashtun region of the country, which is why the United States keeps asserting the right to strike suspected Al-Qaeda and Taliban targets there.
-Part of the reason the Taliban still hasn’t been contained by the United States or the Karzai government is because the porous border with Pakistan allows freedom of movement for men and materiel between the Pashtun areas of both countries.
-Had Durand created a separate “Pashtunistan” or drawn the border to incorporate the bulk of the Pashtun on one or the other side, it would have eliminated a considerable amount of instability over the past century or so.
+Part of the reason the Taliban still hasn’t been contained by the United States or the Afghan government is because the porous border with Pakistan allows freedom of movement for men and materiel between the Pashtun areas of both countries.
+Had Durand created a separate “Pashtunistan” or drawn the border to incorporate the bulk of the Pashtun on one or the other side, it might have eliminated a considerable amount of instability over the past century or so.

 2. The Radcliffe Line, plus Kashmir

-A 1948 agreement to end the fighting left about half of Kashmir in Indian control, including the Valley of Kashmir, the most fertile part of the province and the home of the majority of its Muslim population, while Pakistan got about a third of the region, but mostly impoverished mountainous territory little of value.
+A 1948 agreement to end the fighting left about half of Kashmir in Indian control, including the Valley of Kashmir, the most fertile part of the province and the home of the majority of its Muslim population, while Pakistan got about a third of the region, but mostly impoverished mountainous territory and little of any value.
 There’s no logical way to reconcile this division, since the valley’s geography and demographics would naturally put it in Pakistan.
 The inherent tension in this particular border has certainly contributed to subsequent border wars, is the better part of the ongoing tension between the two (now nuclear-armed) countries, and has provided plenty of grist for the international jihad mill.
 Oh, and part of the area is also disputed between India and China, which helped ignite the 1962 Sino-Indian War and has continued to cause tension in Indian-Chinese relations.